 (Part Time Lecturer - Dramatic Literature and Playwriting)

 Steven Leigh Morris is a playwright and theater writer.
 He served on the jury of the Pulitzer Prize for Drama, 2010.
 His play, Beachwood Drive, was presented off-Broadway in November, 2008, and subsequently published by both Samuel French and Smith & Kraus (in its "Best New American Playwrights of 2009" anthology).
 His new farce about the press, Red Ink, has been in development at the New York Theatre Workshop.
 Morris has been the lead theater critic at the L.A.
 Weekly for 12 years.
 His theater features have also been published in The New York Times, The Los Angeles Times, American Theatre Magazine, Back Stage, and DRAMA Magazine in London.
 For the past six years, Morris has served on the faculty of the NEA/Annenberg School of Journalism Institute for Criticism in Theatre and Musical Theatre.
 In 2011 he received a citation for excellence by the Southern California Press club for his theater reviews.

-(Instructor - Dramatic Literature)
+(Part Time Lecturer - Dramatic Literature)

 Office: PA 105 • Phone: (909) 537-7309